mushroom coffee side effects gray metal spoons

 Mushroom Coffee Side Effects: What to Know Before You Drink It

 Mushroom coffee is generally safe for healthy adults.
 The most common side effects are mild digestive adjustment, caffeine-related symptoms from switching, and vivid dreams (lion’s mane).
+These typically resolve within a week.

-The serious risks are species-specific: chaga’s high oxalate content poses a documented kidney risk, and reishi has anticoagulant properties that can interact with blood thinners.
+The serious risks are species-specific: chaga’s high oxalate content poses a documented kidney risk [3][4][5], and reishi has anticoagulant properties that can interact with blood thinners [7].
 A 2025 case report documented postoperative bleeding linked to daily mushroom coffee use [1].

 Mushroom coffee has a strong safety profile overall.
 Medicinal mushrooms have been consumed in food and traditional medicine for centuries without documented patterns of widespread harm.
 The doses in most commercial blends are modest, and for healthy adults with no relevant medical conditions, the risk of side effects is low.